NRLMMD-GEOIPS/.github/.github/ISSUE_TEMPLATE/standard_issue_template.md

 #### # # or FITNESS FOR A PARTICULAR PURPOSE.
 #### # # See the included license for more details.

----
-name: Standard Issue Template
-about: Suggest an idea for improving this project
-title: ''
-labels: ''
-assignees: ''

----

 # Requested Update